digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 **Note**

 You have to supply the value as string (ex. `"true"`, not `true`), otherwise you might run into a [k8s bug that throws away all annotations on your `Service` resource](https://github.com/kubernetes/kubernetes/issues/59113).

+## service.beta.kubernetes.io/do-loadbalancer-disable-lets-encrypt-dns-records

+Specifies whether automatic DNS record creation should be disabled when a Let's Encrypt cert is added to a load balancer

 ## service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol